noahfoe/Resume-Console/README.md

 ## Known Issues

 - URL Launcher is not working correctly.
-Sometimes opening links works correctly, other times they do not send you to the correct URL."# Resume-Console"
+Sometimes opening links works correctly, other times they do not send you to the correct URL.